Virtual Professor Program

 Applicants may opt to utilize an MDS designated speaker or select a speaker of their choice.
 Sponsored speakers will then, with the support of the program organizer, develop materials relevant and comprehensible to participants and deliver these materials virtually using webinar software.
 The MDS Secretariat will coordinate the use of the webinar software with the speaker and host, and also provide training to ensure program success.

-If you are applying to host a Virtual Professor Program in a Waived Dues country you qualify for additional benefits.
-MDS will provide up to $500 USD of support towards technology needed to successfully complete the program in a Waived Dues country only.
-MDS will also provide Professors that present virtually in a Waived Dues country with an honorarium of $500 USD.
+If you are applying to host a Virtual Professor Program in an MDS Lower-Income Eligible country you qualify for additional benefits.
+MDS will provide up to $500 USD of support towards technology needed to successfully complete the program in MDS Lower-Income Eligible Countries only.
+MDS will also provide Professors that present virtually in MDS Lower-Income Eligible Countries with an honorarium of $500 USD.

 Virtual Professor Program Uses